Skip to main content

 Return to work interview structure

-Following a uniform structure will allow for fairness across the whole team.
-You can tailor your structure as you see fit to meet your specific circumstances, industry, and the individual.
+Following a uniform structure will allow for fairness and objectivity across return to work interviews.
+You can tailor this structure as you see fit to meet your specific circumstances, industry, and the individual.

-Start by warmly welcoming the employee to create a comfortable and positive atmosphere that sets the stage for a more informal meeting.
+Start by warmly welcoming them to create a comfortable and positive atmosphere that sets the stage for a more informal meeting.
 This helps ease any nervousness and lays the groundwork for a fruitful conversation.

 Explain why the conversation is taking place.
 Clearly tell them what they can expect and assure them that it is not a disciplinary process.